20/08/2025

 Copy link

-828 metres and 163 floors - these staggering parameters make the Burj Khalifa the tallest building in the world.
+828 metres and 163 floors – these staggering parameters make the Burj Khalifa the tallest building in the world.
+Among tall buildings and skyscrapers globally, the Burj Khalifa stands out for its remarkable scale and engineering innovation.
 This amazing skyscraper is the most famous symbol in Dubai and a great viewpoint to admire the city.
+The Burj Khalifa symbolizes advances in engineering and urban design in the modern world.
 How long was the Burj Khalifa under construction?
-What difficulties were encountered during construction and what does the world's tallest building look like in out-of-the-way places?
-Get to know the Burj Khalifa, the world's tallest building, better.
+What difficulties were encountered during construction and what does the world’s tallest tower, with its unprecedented height, look like in out-of-the-way places?
+Get to know the Burj Khalifa, the world’s tallest building, better.

 The Burj Khalifa is not only the tallest building in Dubai, but also the tallest skyscraper in the world.
 This skyscraper is a true symbol of Dubai, a skyscraper of the future and a statement of the city’s wealth and modernity.
 The Burj Khalifa has broken many records: the record for the tallest building, the record for the tallest lifts, the tallest residential building and has enthralled the world with its architectural design.
 The Burj Khalifa is probably the most famous building in the world, and certainly currently the most recognisable.
 The view from the top floors and observation deck is one of the city’s biggest tourist attractions, and the daily Dubai fountain show at the foot of the Burj Khalifa gathers tens of thousands of people every evening.
 The creation of the skyscraper was proof of the UAE’s capabilities and potential on the international stage.
 With the construction of the world’s tallest skyscraper, Dubai has shown itself to the world as a business centre and a place with enormous tourism potential.
 The story of the Burj Khalifa and the construction of the skyscraper is passionate and full of twists and turns.
 How was the world’s tallest building built?

 Construction of the Burj Khalifa began on 6 January 2004.
-The skyscraper was designed by architects from the renowned Skidmore, Owings & Merill (SOM) studio.
+The skyscraper was designed by architects from the renowned Skidmore Owings Merrill (SOM) studio, known for their expertise in the design process of tall buildings.
 The design team was led by Adrian Smith.
+The design process addressed significant structural engineering challenges, including strategies to reduce wind forces and ensure the building's stability and safety.
+The construction process was highly complex, involving detailed planning from the earliest stages, with the project manager playing a crucial role in coordinating activities and managing contractors.
 The choice of architectural team was no accident.
-Owings & Merill (SOM) designed the famous Sears Tower in Chicago, which for many years was the tallest building in the world.
+Skidmore Owings Merrill (SOM) designed the famous Sears Tower in Chicago, which for many years was the tallest building in the world.
 The UAE authorities understood that the country was playing an increasingly important role on the international stage.
 The country wanted to raise its prestige and show the world that they were capable of bringing it to its knees and delighting people.
 Therefore, in the future, the skyscraper in Dubai was to be the tallest in the world.

+What does the structural engineering and architecture of the building look like?
 The architecture of the Burj Khalifa is a unique combination of styles.
 The appearance of the building was inspired by the Spiral Minaret, the famous clay mosque in the city of Samarra in Iraq.
 The architects also drew inspiration from the desert flowers that grow in the vast sands of the Middle East, particularly the hymenocallis, or Hymenocallis, flower.
-Traditional Islamic art and design is an obvious inspiration for the skyscraper's final form.
+Traditional Islamic art and design, especially motifs and patterns from Islamic architecture, is an obvious inspiration for the skyscraper’s final form.
+The building features a Y-shaped floor plan, which is designed to maximize views of the Persian Gulf and provide optimal sightlines and spatial efficiency.
+The tower rises from a flat desert base, and as it ascends, setbacks occur in an upward spiraling pattern, reducing mass and creating visual interest while emphasizing the building's height.
 The Burj Khalifa is a reinforced concrete structure, anchored by 200 large and 650 small concrete piles.
+The central core, which houses the elevator shafts and stairwells, is the main structural element supporting the building's height, and the central core emerges as a defining feature at the top of the skyscraper.
+The exterior cladding consists of a high-performance curtain wall system made of glass, aluminum mullions, and stainless steel panels, providing thermal insulation, weather resistance, and aesthetic appeal, which is essential for protection against the extreme desert climate and strong winds of Dubai, especially considering the building's orientation toward the Persian Gulf.

 The Burj Khalifa was completed on 1 October 2009.
 It took several months between the completion of the skyscraper and its opening.
 The official opening of the Burj Khalifa took place on 4 January 2010.
 The building was originally to be called Burj Dubai, but the name was changed before the opening in honour of the ruler of Abu Dhabi and President of the United Arab Emirates, His Highness Sheikh Khalifa bin Zayed Al Nahyan.
 These are the key stories associated with the Burj Khalifa and the creation of the world’s tallest skyscraper.